alanshortis/js-problems/readme.md

 Within each problem's folder, there are three files:

 - **problem.js** contains a brief description of the problem to be solved, and an empty function in which to add your solution.
 - **test.js** contains Jest tests to verify that your solution does what's expected.
-You don't have to read the tests to solve the problems, but tests act as another layer of documentation of the function being written so it's worth getting familiar with them.
+It's a good idea to read the tests before starting to get a better idea of the expectations rather than making assumptions from the description.
 - **solution.js** contains at least one solution to the problem.
 Try not to look in here until you've written your own solution or you're really stuck.

 ## Running tests